sourceduty/Laptop_Design/README.md

 #
 > Alex: "*Polished gold laptop, including the keys and touchpad, with a polished gold mouse.*"

+> "*The DELL G15 gaming laptop is heavy but solid.*"
 #
 ### Related Links